The New Public Charge Rule – What You Need to Know

-Immigrants who will be applying for green card status inside the U.S. can still use a number of benefits without problems.
+Immigrants subject to the public charge test and their families can still use a number of benefits without problems.

 You can do things to help yourself in the public charge test.
 These include improving your job skills and increasing your household income if possible.

-Although the Supreme Court decision lets DHS start using its new rule for now, legal challenges against the rule in other courts will continue.
-One of those courts could stop USCIS from using the rule, or part of it, in the future.
-Here is what you need to know now.
+There are a number of legal challenges to the new rule.
+The courts may stop USCIS from using all or part of the rule in the future.
+Here is what you need to know for now.

 Does the public charge test affect all immigrants?

-No. It mainly affects people applying for green card status through the family visa petition process.
+No. It mainly affects people applying for green card status through the family visa petition (I-130) process.

 What benefits will immigration officials consider under the new rule?

-Under the new rule, immigration officials will consider the following benefits used on or after February 24, 2020:
+Under the new rule, immigration officials will consider the following benefits used by the immigrant on or after February 24, 2020:

 the federal food stamp program (also called "SNAP")